briandconnelly/nicheconstruct/paper/01_introduction.md

 However, @HANKSHAW demonstrated that cooperation can be maintained indefinitely when frequent environmental changes produce a steady stream of new adaptive opportunities.
 Although organisms typically find themselves in dynamic environments, the nature and frequency of these changes might not ensure long-term cooperator survival.

-Importantly, however, organisms do not simply play passive roles in environmental change and in evolution.
+Importantly, however, organisms do more than simply experience changing environments passively.
 Through their activities, their interactions with others, and even their death, organisms constantly modify their environment.
 These changes can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters the distribution of phenotypes and their corresponding influence on the environment [@odling2003niche].
 Because of these feedback loops, populations may find themselves continually chasing beneficial mutations as their adaptive landscape perpetually shifts beneath them.